thenativeweb/roboter/README.md

 #### Precompiling the code before releasing

 You can use roboter to automatically precompile your code before publishing. roboter will run the [`precompile`](#the-precompile-task) task automatically for you.
-For details on how to enable and to configure this precompilation step, see [`precompile`](#the-precompile-task).
+For details on how to enable and to configure this precompilation step, see the [`precompile`](#the-precompile-task) task.

 ## The `test` task